Corporate Governance

 Dr Mark Goldberg was appointed as a Non-executive Director in August 2021.
 Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered independent since his appointment.
 Mark has an extensive background as an Executive and Non-executive Director within the US biotechnology sector and is also a medical oncologist.
 Mark’s time commitment is one to two days per month.

-Dr Christina Coughlin was appointed as a Non-executive Director in March 2022.
-Prior to her appointment to the Board, she was not involved with any part of the Avacta Group and has been considered independent since her appointment.
-Christina has an extensive background in the pharmaceutical and biotechnology fields, with a broad background of drug development from pre-IND to filing experience in global companies.
-Christina’s time commitment is one to two days per month.
+Shaun Chilton was appointed as a Non-executive Director in June 2023.
+Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered independent since his appointment.
+Shaun has held a number of senior and executive commercial positions over more than 30 years in companies in pharmaceutical and pharmaceutical services industries.
+Shaun’s time commitment is one to two days per month.

 Tony Gardiner was appointed as an Executive Director in January 2016 and fulfils the role of Chief Financial Officer for the Group.
 Tony has over 25 years’ experience in senior financial and operational roles across small and large organisations and has previously served as CFO in an AIM-listed business.
 In addition to this role, Tony is also Company Secretary and provides advice and guidance to the Board and Non-executive Directors.
 The Board acknowledges that best corporate governance practice would not combine the role of an Executive Director and Company Secretary; however, given the relative size of the Group at this stage, the Board is comfortable with Tony performing both roles but will review the position as the Group grows.
 Tony’s time commitment is full time.